rmavis/bm/readme.md

 # README

+Simple Text Archiving and Retrieving

 `star` is a simple tool for saving and retrieving bits of text.
 You could use it to save bookmarks, hard-to-remember commands, complex emoticons, stuff like that.
-It's similar to the most excellent [boom][] by [Zach Holman][zh] but suits me better.
+It's similar to the most excellent [boom][] by Zach Holman but suits me better.

-Its name stands for Simple Text Archiving and Retrieving.
-Its only external dependencies come built in with OS X.
+Installation is very easy.
+There's a demo, so you can try it before you take the plunge and symlink to your `/usr/local/bin`.
+And its only external dependencies come built in with OS X.

 So say you want to save Wikipedia's page on Tardigrades.
 You would enter: